Risk Assessment of Key Accounts during COVID-19 pandemic

 Your business risk assessment is not a one-time commitment.
 Review risk management processes periodically to see how you handle risks.
-Also, look out for new risks that might not have been relevant in the previous assessment of the key accounts.
+Also, lookout for new risks that might not have been relevant in the previous assessment of the key accounts.

+DemandFarm’s Account Planner enables you to do this risk assessment inside your CRM making the Account Manager's job easy.
 This simple risk analysis will help you avoid hazards that could damage your finances.
 The risk assessment of key accounts informs you about the steps you need to take to protect your business.
 You can see what situations you need to address and avoid.